mauvm/docker-stillonboard/README.md

 > Ultra lightweight Docker status reporter (~9.2MB for full image).

-A Bash webserver that inspects a Docker container (by given name) to check if it's still running.
+A Bash webserver that inspects a Docker container (by given name, case insensitive) to check if it's still running.

 ## How to use